cuthbertLab/music21/documentation/source/about/faq.rst

     MusicXML is a file format for exchanging musical scores among different programs, such as, oh... `music21` and Finale (or `music21` and Sibelius, or Dorico, or MuseScore).
-    It was created by Recordare (Michael Good, CEO).
+    It was created by Recordare (Michael Good, CEO) and now run by the W3C.
 More information about the project can be found at:

     * http://www.musicxml.com/